andresmg/educlick/wp-content/plugins/cookies-and-content-security-policy/readme.txt

 Block cookies and unwanted external content by setting Content Security Policy.
 A modal will be shown on the front end to let the visitor choose what kind of resources to accept.
 It also adds a layer of security for your site since iframes, scripts and images from unknown domains are blocked.

 **Multilingual** support through [WPML](https://wpml.org/), [Polylang](https://polylang.pro/) or probably any multilingual plugin out there since this plugin follows WordPress Coding Standards.
 See FAQ below on how to translate with WPML or Polylang.

-== New: Quickstart ==

-**New since version 1.57:** Quickstart, choose common resources from a list that are automatically added to your Domains list.
+**Quickstart:** Choose common resources from a list that are automatically added to your Domains list.
 So, it's even easier to set it up!
 Check, check, check and check!
 Updated regularly.

+== Free stickers for translators! ==

+**Since we want this plugin to be available in as many languages as possible, I will send you a handful of the new [super cool stickers](https://plugins.followmedarling.se/2022/02/stickers-are-in-the-house/) if you translate the plugin!**
+Just translate the plugin to your language, and when it is approved, [comment this post](https://plugins.followmedarling.se/2022/02/stickers-are-in-the-house/#respond) and I'll send it to you, totally free!
+If you have already translated the plugin and want stickers, of course that counts too!
+Just comment the post.

 == Installation ==